 If your soil is acidic (5.0-5.5) and you prefer pink or purple blooms to blue.
 Try adding garden lime to your soil.
 Hydrangea blooms will be pink or purple with a soil pH of 6.0-6.5.

 Do hydrangeas like sun or shade?

 Hydrangeas like both sun and shade.
-There are a wide variety of hydrangeas with different sun exposure needs, and exposure needs can vary depending on your region and climate.
+There are a wide variety of hydrangeas with different sun exposure needs.
+Exposure needs can vary depending on your region and climate.
 However, most hydrangeas will be happy with morning sun and afternoon shade.
 Some hydrangeas will do well in "filtered shade," but complete shade is often not ideal for hydrangeas.
 They need energy from the sun to produce those amazing blooms!